-- Sustainable business management of seed farmers is a decisive factor to develop rural aquaculture. - Consultation on how to run a hatchery business is required, in terms of technology transfer and marketing.
-Figure Transferring of seed production technology, and - on 3rd step, relationship marketing transferring of seed production to core farmers, by expert & C/P with farmers focusses on guidance of Expansion of seed, production and its sustainability technology and information.
+- Sustainable business management of seed farmers is a decisive factor to develop rural aquaculture. - Consultation on how to run a hatchery business is required, in terms of technology transfer and marketing. - On 3rd step, relationship marketing with farmers focusses on guidance of technology and information.